ZAdamMac/Tapestry/TESTDOCS.md

 7. If it is not already present, install vsftpd. vsftpd will be automatically invoked by the test framework itself; if desired, the developer may choose to disable vsftpd as a startup script.
 A dummy account should be created for ftp testing purposes so as not to interfere with the normal operation of users on the account (and allow account whitelisting for the security-conscious.)

 ## Testing a Development Build
-In order to test some variation of `dev.py`, start two copies of vsftpd (one for each config) and run `run-tests.py`.
+In order to test some variation of tapestry, start two copies of vsftpd (one for each config) and run `python -m tests`.
 The vsftpd daemons must be run separately as superuser is required. **Note to Windows Testers:** While vsftpd isn't required (and indeed isn't available on windows), you must be able to configure your daemon in a similar way to the vsftp config.
 Specifically:
 - There must be two instances, each using one of testcertbad.pem and testcertgood.pem,
 - the good server should listen on 201, and the bad on 211, and,
 - you must upload the config files (passwords scrubbed if present) along with your logs when submitting your pull request.